kb5991/17agency/README.md

 ### Accessibility

 Aria labels have been used consistently on all pages as well as alt text on images for ease of use for screen readers and for any broken image links.
 I have also included fallback fonts should the specified fonts fail to load as well as semantic elements for easy navigation.

+## Technologies Used

+**Github** - used for version control, site storage and for deploying my project.\
+**Codeanywhere** - this is the IDE that I used to write, edit, commit and push my code to Github.\
+**Python** - used to open a local http server when coding in Codeanywhere to preview my site.\
+**HTML 5** - used to build the core of my website.\
+**CSS** - used to style all elements of my website.\
+**DevTools** - used to test the responsiveness of my website and check for bugs.\
+**Fontpair.co** - used to find complementary font pairings.\
+**Google Fonts** - used to import the fonts used.\
+**Font Awesome** - used to import social media icons for the footer.\
+**Pexels** - used to source website imagery.\
+**Unsplash** - used to source website imagery.\
+**TinyPNG** - used to compress all website imagery.\
+**Favicon.io** - used to create favicon for my website.\
+**Beautify extension on Codeanywhere** - used to format code correctly.\
+**Balsamiq** - used to create the wireframes for the initial design process of my website.\
+**Am I Responsive?** - used to test the responsiveness of the website.

+## Languages Used

+HTML 5, CSS

+## Libraries and programmes used

+Github was used for version control, site storage and for deploying my project to Github pages.
+Codeanywhere is the IDE I used to write, edit, commit and push my code to Github.

+## Deployment

+I deployed my website early on Github pages.

+## Local Deployment

+#### How to Clone

+1. Log into your account on GitHub
+2. Go to the repository of this project <https://github.com/kb5991/17agency>
+3. Click on the code button, and copy your preferred clone link.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+5. Type 'git clone' into the terminal, paste the link you copied in step 3 and press enter.

+#### How to Fork

+To fork the repository:

+1. Log in (or sign up) to Github.
+2. Go to the repository for this project, <https://github.com/kb5991/17agency>
+3. Click the Fork button in the top right corner.